advanced-microcode-patching/shiva_user_manual/README.md

-# User manual for Shiva
+# User manual for Shiva v0.12 Alpha

 A friendly guide to micropatching with Shiva.
-First draft.